Gearank – Music Gear Information for Live Performance or Studio

 • Weight: 8.7 lbs.

-Loopers are basically mini-recorders that give instant playback, overdub and stop control - which means that audio quality is of utmost importance.
-Thankfully, the Boss RC-300 is not lacking in this department, with its 16-bit A/DA conversion at 44.1 kHz sample rate, which is CD quality audio.
-This is widely considered to be the best audio quality that our ears can perceive, some even consider higher sampling rates to just be a waste of memory space.
+Loopers are mini-recorders that give instant playback, overdub, and stop control, meaning that audio quality is paramount.
+Thankfully, the Boss RC-300 is not lacking in this department, with its 16-bit A/DA conversion at 44.1 kHz sample rate is CD-quality audio.
+This is widely considered the best audio quality that our ears can perceive.
+Some even consider higher sampling rates to be a waste of memory space.

-Still, this does not stop manufacturers from upping their game, including Boss which now utilizes 32-bit audio in the new RC-600.
-The lucky ones who have already tried newer loopers report sound quality and headroom improvement, which makes them better at retaining sound fidelity when doing multiple overdubs.
-But don't count out the RC-300 yet because it is still a great sounding looper - to my ears, it reproduces the sound and nuances of my acoustics and voice really well, even when doing multiple overdubs.
+Still, manufacturers upped their game, including Boss, which now utilizes 32-bit audio in the new RC-600.
+The lucky ones who have already tried newer loopers report improved sound quality and headroom, which makes them better at retaining sound fidelity when doing multiple overdubs.
+But wait to count out the RC-300 because it is still a great-sounding looper—to my ears, it reproduces the sound and nuances of my acoustics and voice really well, even when doing multiple overdubs.

-I've uploaded audio samples in my extended review of the Boss RC-300, using the unit's built-in direct audio recording feature.
+Using the unit's built-in direct audio recording feature, I've uploaded audio samples in my extended review of the Boss RC-300.

-Given its big frame, the Boss RC-300 provides generous control over loops, with two dedicated footswitches per track, one for rec/overdub/play, and the other for stop and delete.
-It also has a dedicated footswitch for starting and stopping all three tracks, and another one that can be assigned for engaging effects and other functions.
-I personally use the assignable switch as a "Mic Mute" control, this way I can record guitar parts without sound from the mic bleeding in.
-The built-in expression pedal is also assignable, but I use it mostly for volume control, be it as a whole, or for controlling the volume of tracks or drum loops.
+Given its big frame, the Boss RC-300 provides generous control over loops.
+It has two dedicated footswitches per track, one for rec/overdub/play and the other for stop and delete.
+It also has a dedicated footswitch for starting and stopping all three tracks, and another one can be assigned to engage effects and other functions.
+I use the assignable switch as a "Mic Mute" control to record guitar parts without sound from the mic bleeding in.
+The built-in expression pedal is also assignable, but I use it primarily for volume control, be it as a whole or for controlling the volume of tracks or drum loops.

-In addition to footswitches, the RC-300 comes with multiple knobs for master and rhythm volume adjustment, and for tweaking input levels (aux, guitar and mic).
-It also houses multiple buttons along with a compact display unit, both of which are useful for changing settings and parameters, which ideally should be done prior to performing live.
-The buttons are self-explanatory, and can be used for assigning different lengths for each track, adjusting drum loop settings, tweaking effects and more.
+In addition to footswitches, the RC-300 comes with multiple knobs for master and rhythm volume adjustment and for tweaking input levels (aux, guitar, and mic).
+It also houses various buttons along with a compact display unit, which is valuable for changing settings and parameters, which should ideally be done before performing live.
+The buttons are self-explanatory and can assign lengths for each track, adjust drum loop settings, and tweak effects.

-Boss even made it possible to rename presets by selecting the letters through the unit's main rotary knob.
+Boss even made it possible to rename presets by selecting the letters through the unit's central rotary knob.
 It also has 3 fader knobs that provide tactile independent control over the volume of each of the 3 tracks.
-For live performances and practicing, I find the controls to be satisfactory in getting the job done, so much so that I haven't had the itch to upgrade to a newer model, at least until the RC-600 is locally available.
+For live performances and practicing, the controls are satisfactory in getting the job done, so much so that I have yet to have the itch to upgrade to a newer model until the RC-600 is locally available.

 The footswitches on the RC-300 have a simple yet effective configuration, similar to having 3 loopers positioned side-by-side.
 Once I got the hang of the timing of the footswitches, using them efficiently quickly became second nature.
-And in my opinion, I still prefer its format over newer loopers.
-But it's not always rainbows and butterflies because the menu system requires a lot of time and effort to properly utilize.
-The RC-300's input and output flexibility requires diving into menus to get into important parameters like track level, recording level, track output and more.
+And I still prefer its format over newer loopers.
+But it's only sometimes rainbows and butterflies because the menu system requires much time and effort to properly utilize.
+The RC-300's input and output flexibility requires diving into menus for essential parameters like track level, recording level, and output.

-There are also plenty of loop related settings that include different play modes, stop modes, loop sync and many more.
+There are also plenty of loop-related settings, including play modes, stop modes, loop sync, and many more.
 Effects assignment and parameters are also hidden in the menu, and the same goes for assigning different actions to the Loop FX switch and the expression pedal.
-For consistent volume and control between presets, I just duplicate presets that I am happy with, and use them as a base template for other songs.
-This way, I save a bit more time having to setup presets every-time I start working on a song.
+For consistent volume and control between presets, I duplicate presets I am happy with and use them as a base template for other songs.
+This way, I save more time setting up presets every time I start working on a song.

-To accommodate different instruments and sound sources, the RC-300 comes with stereo inputs, an XLR input with phantom power and an Aux input for playing along with backing tracks.
+The RC-300 has stereo inputs, an XLR input with phantom power, and an Aux input for playing with backing tracks to accommodate different instruments and sound sources.
 Each one comes with dedicated input level knobs that can be blended to taste.
-Unfortunately, all these input ports are regarded by the looper as a single input signal.
-It doesn't allow routing of different inputs into dedicated tracks.
-This is a big letdown because sometimes I need to separately loop my vocals and guitars, much like how its done in recording.
+Unfortunately, the looper considers all these input ports as a single input signal.
+It doesn't allow the routing of different inputs into dedicated tracks.
+This is a big letdown because sometimes I need to loop my vocals and guitars separately, much like it's done in recording.
 Thankfully, there are workarounds like using compact mixers and signal switchers on the input.
-If I want to record just the guitar part while singing, I just turn off the looped mic signal and use a second mic that goes straight to PA.
-Still, these work arounds are not perfect and often require more rounds of loop building - which ultimately prolongs song buildup.
+If I want to record the guitar part while singing, I turn off the looped mic signal and use a second mic that goes straight to PA.
+Still, these workarounds could be better and often require more rounds of loop building - which ultimately prolongs song buildup.

-What it lacks in input options, the RC-300 makes up for with its four assignable output ports.
-Each of the three loop tracks has its own output route setting, allowing for each one to have their own dedicated output port.
-This setup requires more cables and takes up more mixer space, but it allows the sound engineer to mix the sound on a per track basis - too bad input routing is not as good as this.
+What the RC-300 lacks in input options, it makes up for with its four assignable output ports.
+Each of the three loop tracks has its own output route setting, allowing each one to have its dedicated output port.
+This setup requires more cables and mixer space, but it will enable the sound engineer to mix the sound on a per-track basis—too bad input routing is not as good as this.
 Finally, it also has a headphone output for quiet practice.

 Rating Source Highlights